A Converse Robust-Safety Theorem for Differential Inclusions

 \subsection{Motivation}

-Note that the safety notion is not robust in nature, as it is always possible to find a safe system that becomes unsafe under sufficiently small perturbations added to its right-hand side.
-As a consequence, a robust-safety notion is introduced and characterized in \cite{wisniewski2016converse} for systems defined on compact manifolds.
-An alternative robust-safety notion is also introduced in \cite{ratschan2018converse} for continuous-time systems modeled by differential equations, and characterized in both \cite{ratschan2018converse} and \cite{9444774} using barrier functions.
-The latter notion is extend in \cite{RubSafPI} to the general context of differential inclusions, which extend the concept of differential equations by allowing the right-hand side to be a set-valued map instead of only a single-valued function \cite{aubin1987differential}.
-Roughly speaking, a dynamical system is robustly safe with respect to given initial and unsafe sets if we can find a positive and continuous additive perturbation to the right-hand side, under which, the resulting perturbed system remains safe.
-Such a perturbation term is called robust-safety margin.
+This notion of safety is not robust in nature, as it is possible to construct safe differential equations that become unsafe when arbitrarily small perturbations are added to their right-hand side \cite[Example 1]{9683684}.
+As a result, we say, roughly speaking, that a dynamical system is robustly safe if it remains safe in the presence of a perturbation term added to its dynamics.
+This robust-safety notion was first introduced in \cite{wisniewski2016converse} for systems defined on compact manifolds.
+A similar notion is studied in \cite{ratschan2018converse, 9444774} for continuous-time systems modeled by differential equations.
+The same notion is considered in \cite{9683684} in the context of differential inclusions, which generalize differential equations by allowing the right-hand side to be a general set-valued map \cite{aubin2012differential}, and thus the solutions to be non-unique.

-Analogous to Lyapunov theory for stability, the concept of barrier functions is widely used to study safety and robust safety without computing the solutions.
-A barrier function candidate is a scalar function with opposite signs on the initial and the unsafe subsets.
-Intuitively, we show safety by showing forward invariance of the sublevel (or the suplevel) set of the barrier function candidate, in which case, the barrier function candidate becomes a barrier certificate of safety \cite{9705088}.
-Similarly, we show robust safety by showing forward invariance of the sublevel (or the suplevel) set of the barrier function candidate along the solutions to a perturbed version of the original system, in which case, the barrier function candidate becomes a barrier certificate of robust safety \cite{RubSafPI}.
+As the analytical expression of the solutions of a dynamical system are usually impossible to obtain, and since their precise approximation can be computationally expensive, barrier functions are widely used to study safety and robust safety without computing or approximating the solutions.
+This is analogous to Lyapunov theory for stability.
+We recall that a \textit{barrier function candidate} is a scalar function with opposite signs on the initial and the unsafe subsets.
+Furthermore, it certifies safety, or robust safety, by satisfying an inequality constraint involving the barrier function candidate itself and the system's dynamics.
+In which case, the barrier function candidate becomes a \textit{barrier certificate} \cite{9705088, 9683684}.
+Such conditions are well documented in the literature of safety under different smoothness properties of the barrier function candidate \cite{ames2014control, konda2019characterizing, 10.1007/978-3-642-39799-8_17} and the system's dynamics \cite{draftautomatica}.
+Furthermore, in the context of robust safety, when an upper bound on the perturbation is known, safety conditions involving the (worst-case) perturbed dynamics are used in \cite{liu2020converse, JANKOVIC2018359}.
+In \cite{seiler2021control}, specific classes of perturbations, solution to some dynamical models and verifying a certain integral constraint are considered.
+Perturbation-free conditions ensuring robust safety are proposed in \cite{9683684, RubSafPI}, provided that mild regularity assumptions on the dynamics and the barrier function candidate hold.
+Showing the necessity of such perturbation-free conditions is the main subject of the current paper.